The Museum, of contemporary design, houses rare stamps

 also a commercial operation.
 Its shop sells Monegasque stamps and coins as well

 as other related products such as books, enamels, scarves and so on.
-A mail

 From 1 September to 30 June, 9.30 am to 5 pm